The Nerazzurri will be aiming to cement their status as title contenders when they welcome the Sicilians to San Siro on Sunday

 Inter will look to continue their good form following an international break that came at exactly the wrong time for them.
 Andrea Stramaccioni's men have been rapidly improving in the league, boasting recent victories over both Fiorentina and, more tellingly, AC Milan.

 The Nerazzurri will be hopeful of continuing their momentum and, accordingly, the 36-year-old will not alter his team beyond enforced changes.
 Talisman Wesley Sneijder is still unavailable due to a knee injury while Yuto Nagatomo is suspended following his red card against Milan.
 Dejan Stankovic and Christian Chivu have also been ruled out due to injury.

 Catania, meanwhile, have been enjoying life under Rolando Maran.
-The Sicilian outfit currently sits in seventh place and has shown its quality with draws against the likes of Roma and Napoli.
-In the last round of fixtures, it gained three points at the expense of Parma in a 2-0 victory.
+The Sicilian outfit currently sit in seventh place and have shown their quality with draws against the likes of Roma and Napoli.
+In the last round of fixtures, they gained three points at the expense of Parma in a 2-0 victory.

 |DID YOU KNOW?|